Samiha Ayverdi

-Samiha Ayverdi (25 November 1905 – 22 March 1993) was a Turkish writer and Sufi mystic.
+Samiha Ayverdi (25 November 1905 – 22 March 1993) was a Turkish writer.

 Biography

 Samiha Ayverdi was born in İstanbul to Fatma Meliha Hanim and İsmail Hakkı Bey, an Ottoman military official.
 She studied at Süleymaniye Kız Numune Mektebi and among other things, learned French and read about philosophy and Islamic mysticism.
 She became a follower and later official successor of Sufi thinker Kenan Rıfai, who became a major influence in her work.
 She was the sister of architect and historian Ekrem Hakkı Ayverdi.

 In 1938, she published her first novel titled Aşk Budur and followed it with over 30 novels and short story collections.

 Ayverdi died on 22 March 1993 and is buried at the Merkezefendi Cemetery in Zeytinburnu, İstanbul.

 Works

 Samiha Ayverdi published her first novel Aşk Budur in 1938.
 Since 1946, she focused more on ideas and historical works.
 She used history extensively in her works.
 Her reviews and novels are on Istanbul.
 Sufi thought and history were especially revived in her novels, and she tried to introduce Kenan Rifai to the readers through her works.

 Her novels "The Unsinkable Day" and "Man and the Devil" are the products of her search for the past.
 Her novel that best reflects her longing for the past is İbrahim Efendi Mansion, which is also included in the list of 100 Essential Works.
 The number of books published by Kubbealtı Publications under the name of Samiha Ayverdi Collection is 47.